emilpriver/go-hugo-portfolio/content/blog/guides/running-migrations-to-google-cloud-sql-database-from-github-actions.md

 ### Run Migrations

 This step may vary depending on the tool you are using.
 The important part in this step is the URL for the database.
 Since we have already set up a container that connects to our database, we can use `[localhost:5432](<http://localhost:5432>)` as the host for the database.
 In my case, the URL to the database is `postgresql://postgres:postgres@localhost:5432/postgres?sslmode=disable`.
 Here, `postgres:postgres` represents the username and password for the database, and `/postgres` is the name of the PostgreSQL database inside my Cloud SQL Database.
-Additionally, I have added `sslmode=disable` to disable the PostgreSQL SSL connection.
+Additionally, I have added `sslmode=disable` to disable the PostgreSQL SSL connection as it don't work without creating a cert for the proxy and the proxy already encrypts the connection.

 If your connection string to the database with a public host is `postgresql://postgres:password@10.0.0.0:5432/postgres?sslmode=disable`, then you only need to change `10.0.0.0:5432` to `localhost:5432`.